No Printer, No Problem: wills and old law in a modern era.

 No printer, no problem:

 Continuing in our quest to make sure that the peace of mind of having a will is available to all, we have launched out our “Print & Send” service.
-For just £9.50 you can have a professionally bound fully legal will printed on high grade paper and securely sent to your door.
+For just £15.00 for one or £20 for a pair of wills you can have a professionally bound fully legal will printed on high grade paper and securely sent to your door.

 We have also paired up with the National Will Safe and the National Will Register so that if you get your will printed, you can have it stored professionally and noted on the national register.
 You can rest easy in the knowledge that your will is safe, secure and discoverable.